 You can print and complete this snagging list template to ensure you are not forgetting about any areas.
 It is important that you follow this snagging list methodically, starting with the external elevations of your new home, then moving to the internal areas.
-This snagging list will help you find common defects such as damaged bricks and roof tiles, gaps or poor insulation.
+This new build snagging list will help you find common defects such as damaged bricks and roof tiles, gaps or poor insulation.

 Even after you have done a first assessment, we always advise using a professional snagging company to check your new build home for any defects.
 This is because if you do not have the experience or are not fully qualified then it is likely defects will go undetected, costing you money in the long run.
 But if you still opt to do it yourself, then this new build snagging list should help you along the way.

 If you’re on the fence about choosing a professional snagger, we have a post that tells you the exact qualities you should be looking at right here.